Australia revises student visa policy to streamline offshore application processing

 Australia student visa

-Under MD111, Priority 1 (High) will apply to offshore Student visa applications linked to providers in the higher education and vocational education and training sectors, as long as the provider has not yet reached their prioritisation threshold, as indicated by PRISMS, the Department of Education’s enrolment management system.
-Once a provider reaches their prioritisation threshold, visa processing will shift to Priority 2 (Standard).
+Under MD111, Priority 1 (High) will apply to offshore student visa applications linked to providers in the higher education and vocational education and training sectors, as long as the provider has not yet reached their prioritisation threshold, as indicated by PRISMS, the Department of Education’s enrolment management system.
+Once an education provider reaches their threshold, visa processing will shift to Priority 2.

 Priority 1 (High) will be processed more quickly than Priority 2 (Standard).
 It is important to note that MD111 is not a cap and does not establish the criteria for approving or refusing student visa applications.